evynjp/sipjournal-by-a/README.md

 # sipjournal-by-a

 A Tokyo and Yokohama based coffee journal by "A".
+A gift for my love.